WilliamFernsCodes/cash-register-project/README.md

 3. When the register doesn't have enough money
 4. When the register is completely empty

 This project was made with HTML, CSS, and JavaScript.
-Feel free to check the <a href="link_here" target="_blank">website</a> out, and give feedback on what I can improve if you like.
+Feel free to check the <a href="https://cash-register-project.vercel.app" target="_blank">website</a> out, and give feedback on what I can improve if you like.

 ## Technologies:
 1. HTML